ywatanabe1989/vChatGPT/README.md

-#### This project is implemented as part of a web application: https://v-chat.app/
+# This project has been implemented as part of a web application: https://AI-IELTS.app/

 #### vChatGPT
 You can talk to and listen to ChatGPT.